ParwanySoman/guerilla/README.md

 		________________________________________

-#Name
+# Name
 Guerilla

-#Description
+# Description
 Using template is actually very handy if you're a beginner.
 Everything is already setup, so you only need to add or change a bit and transform it into your own style.
 I changed the background image, so it matched with the persons job.

-#Credits
-All the credits go to unsplash.com, fontawesome.io, jQuery and Aj lkn.

-#How do you install it?
+# How do you install it?
-You first download a template (your own preference) and unzip it in the file it downloads in.
+You first download a template (your own preference) and unzip it.
 Next go to your IDE and open a folder.
 This will open every file in a bar.
 As you can see in the screenshot below:
 ![x](screenshot2.png)

 Click on your html file and css file and you can start changing or adding things!
-Make sure you downloaded the package control on your IDE.
-Download then SASS and SCSS so you can link them up.